bodrick/awesome/TOPICS.md

 ## admin-panels

-*   [appsmithorg/appsmith](https://github.com/appsmithorg/appsmith) - Framework to build admin panels, internal tools, and dashboards.
+*   [appsmithorg/appsmith](https://github.com/appsmithorg/appsmith) - Platform to build admin panels, internal tools, and dashboards.
 Integrates with 15+ databases and any API.

 ## app-builder

-*   [appsmithorg/appsmith](https://github.com/appsmithorg/appsmith) - Framework to build admin panels, internal tools, and dashboards.
+*   [appsmithorg/appsmith](https://github.com/appsmithorg/appsmith) - Platform to build admin panels, internal tools, and dashboards.
 Integrates with 15+ databases and any API.

 ## crud

-*   [appsmithorg/appsmith](https://github.com/appsmithorg/appsmith) - Framework to build admin panels, internal tools, and dashboards.
+*   [appsmithorg/appsmith](https://github.com/appsmithorg/appsmith) - Platform to build admin panels, internal tools, and dashboards.
 Integrates with 15+ databases and any API.

 ## custom-internal

-*   [appsmithorg/appsmith](https://github.com/appsmithorg/appsmith) - Framework to build admin panels, internal tools, and dashboards.
+*   [appsmithorg/appsmith](https://github.com/appsmithorg/appsmith) - Platform to build admin panels, internal tools, and dashboards.
 Integrates with 15+ databases and any API.

 ## webdevelopment

-*   [appsmithorg/appsmith](https://github.com/appsmithorg/appsmith) - Framework to build admin panels, internal tools, and dashboards.
+*   [appsmithorg/appsmith](https://github.com/appsmithorg/appsmith) - Platform to build admin panels, internal tools, and dashboards.
 Integrates with 15+ databases and any API.

 ## workflows

-*   [appsmithorg/appsmith](https://github.com/appsmithorg/appsmith) - Framework to build admin panels, internal tools, and dashboards.
+*   [appsmithorg/appsmith](https://github.com/appsmithorg/appsmith) - Platform to build admin panels, internal tools, and dashboards.
 Integrates with 15+ databases and any API.

 ## services